Published on Monday 5 December 2016 02:20

 Otherwise, things are much as before.
 The 380-litre boot is a little smaller than you'd expect but fold the rear seats down and things improve dramatically, with an excellent 1,270 litres on offer.
 Rear legroom is good and there's plenty of adjustability in the driving position but the seats could use a little more support.

 Market and Model

-Equipment levels include most of the usual features you'd expect in a £20,000-£25,000 car.
-Even entry-level S models feature ABS, traction control, Subaru Vehicle Dynamics Control (SVDC), front, side, curtain and knee airbags, 17-inch alloy wheels, daytime LED running lights and automatic air conditioning as standard.
-SE models add cruise control, rear-view camera, Bluetooth functionality and USB/iPod connectivity.
-Meanwhile, top-of-the-range SE Lux Premium models also come with a sunroof, Keyless Smart Entry, push-button start, leather seats and satellite navigation.
-All 2.0-litre models are fitted with roof rails.
+Equipment levels include most of the usual features you'd expect in a car of this price.
+Even entry-level SE models feature ABS, traction control, Subaru Vehicle Dynamics Control (SVDC), front, side, curtain and knee airbags, 17-inch alloy wheels, daytime LED running lights and automatic air conditioning as standard.There are also features like cruise control, a rear-view camera, Bluetooth functionality and USB/iPod connectivity.
+Meanwhile, top-of-the-range SE Premium models also come with a sunroof, Keyless Smart Entry, push-button start, leather seats and satellite navigation.
+All models are fitted with roof rails.
 Plus across the range, family buyers will be reassured by the award of a EuroNCAP five star rating.